microsoft/nni/docs/source/compression/overview.rst

 The optimizations in the new version are mostly focused on the underlying framework and implementation, and there are not significant changes to the user interface.
 Instead, there are more extensions and compatibility with the configuration of the previous version.

+If you want to view the old compression documents, please refer `nni 2.10 compression doc <https://nni.readthedocs.io/en/v2.10/compression/overview.html>`__.

+See :doc:`the major enhancement of compression in NNI 3.0 <./changes>`.